New, Lost or Damaged School Bus Pass applications

 For more information about Gloucestershire County Council's spare seat scheme, please visit the spare seat scheme page.

-If you have already submitted an application for the Spare Seat Scheme, academic year 2017/18, please be reassured that your application will still be considered under the new scheme.
+If you have already submitted an application for this current academic year, please be reassured that your application will still be considered under the new scheme.

 Pupils with special educational needs or disabilities

 Children and young people with special educational needs may get help with transport but it is not an automatic right.
 An individual assessment is made of the child's needs and circumstances.